tubbo/active_record-embedded/README.md

 - `:unique` if set to `true` will throw an error when a non-unique value is added to the index

+### Rails Integration

+Although Rails isn't required to use this library, some out-of-box functionality is included into the model in case it is within a Rails app.
+You'll find that the generated `*_path`, `*_url` and of course the `url_for` helpers will generate predictable path names for your embedded models, and `#cache_key` has been modified to include the parent model's cache key for easy manual expiration.

 ## Contributing

 All contributions to this library are welcome and encouraged.
 Please submit